 In an era where digital advancements have become integral to our global economy, the importance of robust cybersecurity measures is at an all-time high.
-Businesses increasingly reliant on digital platforms face escalating threats, posing a critical risk not just technologically, but across all aspects of business operations.
+Businesses increasingly reliant on digital platforms face escalating threats.
+This poses a critical risk not just technologically, but across all aspects of business operations.
 Recent research from Dell Technologies’ 2023 Global Data Protection Index Report paints a stark picture of this evolving threat landscape.
-The report reveals that more than half of organisations suffered cyberattacks or incidents that hindered access to data in 2023, underlining the ongoing critical nature of business cybersecurity.
-Here we’ll delve into the heightened cyber threats.

 Dell’s Alarming Findings